dansmyers/IntroToCS-Fall-2019/README.md

 1. Be able to write programs using core features of the Java language, including variables, conditionals, methods, and loops.

-2. Be familiar with the principles of object-oriented programming and the advantages of using classes to organize programs.
+2. Be familiar with the principles of object-oriented programming and the use of classes in organizing programs.

 3. Be able to write programs that conform to a written specification and are evaluated using automated testing.